jgraph/www.diagrams.net-source/trust/index.md

 ### Disclosure of your personal information

-We do not sell your personal information.
+We do not sell or share your personal information.
+We do not access or store your personal information.

-As a rule, we don’t share your information with third parties, unless it is a) with your consent, or b) required by law (in response to an appropriate legal process).
-We will object to requests for information about people who use our site that we believe to be improper.

 If we merge with another company such that your information will become subject to a different privacy policy, we’ll notify you before the transfer.

 ### Data security

-The diagrams.net application and all diagrams.net websites use HTTP over TLS1.2+ (which builds upon HTTP over SSL) to ensure communication between you and our servers is encrypted and secure.
+The diagrams.net application and all diagrams.net websites use HTTP over TLS1.2+ to ensure communication between you and our servers is encrypted and secure.

 ## Rights you grant us